wobsoriano/vue-clerk/docs/components/sign-in.md

 # SignIn

+Full-featured UI for signing users into your application.

+## Overview

 The `<SignIn/>` component renders a UI for signing in users.
 Most of the times, the `<SignIn/>` component is all you need for completing sign ins.
 It supports any authentication scheme, from Email/password authentication, and Passwordless, to Social Login (OAuth) and Multi-factor verification as well.

 <SignOutButton v-if="isSignedIn">SIGN OUT TO VIEW COMPONENT</SignOutButton>